Jotagamaral/Save_Paint/README.md

 # Save_Paint
-Script for saving images in paint
+Script to save images in Paint

 #### PT-br